-ITPIR and William & Mary Associate Professor Philip Roessler launched the Center for African Development (CAD) in early 2014 to research and better understand how development affects pressing political issues on the African continent, and to meaningfully contribute to policy formulation and academic literature on the African continent.
+ITPIR and William & Mary Assistant Professor Philip Roessler launched the Center for African Development (CAD) in early 2014 to research and better understand how development affects pressing political issues on the African continent, and to meaningfully contribute to policy formulation and academic literature on the African continent.
+In the spring of 2015, Professor Scott Ickes, from the Kinesiology and Health Sciences Department, joined CAD as a prinicpal investigator, bringing new public health initiatives to the program as well.
 Like its ITPIR sibling projects, CAD is an environment which affords students leaving the classroom to see tangible effects of their research efforts in the academic and policy arenas.
-In CAD students and faculty collaborate on policy-relevant research designed to answer salient questions in the study of conflict, state-building and development in Africa.
+In CAD, students and faculty collaborate on policy-relevant research designed to answer salient questions in the study of conflict, state-building and development in Africa.

-Active CAD initiatives are trying to understand the impact of the mobile phone revolution in Tanzania, and how Chinese aid and investment in Africa shape political legitimacy, state capacity and economic development.
+Active CAD initiatives are trying to understand the impact of the mobile phone revolution in Tanzania, how Chinese aid and investment in Africa shape political legitimacy, state capacity and economic development, how to track nutrition sensitive spending in Uganda, and how to tacke child malnutrition in Africa with ready-to-use food.
 CAD is committed to employing rigorous social science analysis and field-based research to ensure robust contributions to key academic and policy debates.
-Philip Roessler is the current CAD director, also applying his expertise in African politics and developing nations to lead both of CAD’s active projects.
+Philip Roessler and Scott Ickes are the current CAD co-directors, applying their expertise in both African politics and African development to lead all of CAD’s various active projects.

 Projects and Initiatives

 In 2014 CAD launched two new projects: “China and the African State” and “Mobile Phone Ownership and Women’s Empowerment.